Simpleskill/Match3Game/README.md

 When a match is made, the jewels disappear and new jewels fall from the top of the screen to fill the empty space.

+There is sound, music and particle effects included.

 ## Getting Started
 To **PLAY** Jewel Crush, you'll need to open (**x64>Release>Match3.exe**) or download zip file here: